10x-Engineers/clang-builtin-tutorial/README.md

 ```
 - This line matches the intrinsic to the `FACTORIAL` instruction.
 - `Pat` takes two arguments, `dag from` and `dag to`.
 - <b>Note:</b> Here we do not create our own class for an instruction because we are only adding one instruction.
 If multiple similar instructions have to be added then we can create a class that inherits from `Instruction` and reduce the code duplication.
+You can look at files [RISCVInstrInfo.td](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Target/RISCV/RISCVInstrInfo.td) and [RISCVInstrFormats.td](https://github.com/llvm/llvm-project/blob/main/llvm/lib/Target/RISCV/RISCVInstrFormats.td) to see how the code duplication for instructions with similar formats is dealt with by using inheritance.

 ## Step 8 - Include `RISCVInstrInfoFactorial.td`
 - Open `llvm/lib/Target/RISCV/RISCVInstrInfo.td`